 Lung cancer screening issues—A 2015 study by researchers with the VA Puget Sound Health Care System and the University of Seattle found that lung cancer screening can have the unintended consequence of lowering smokers' motivation to quit.

-The team studied 37 current smokers who were offered lung cancer screening by their primary care physician during 2014.
+The team studied 37 current smokers who were offered lung cancer screening by their physician during 2014.
 After the screening, the smokers were interviewed by the research team.
 The team found nearly half of those interviewed found some reason to believe that just being screened meant that they did not need to stop smoking.

 Some told the researchers that undergoing the test had the same benefit as stopping smoking, even when precancerous lung nodules were found.
 Others felt that being able to return for additional screenings would protect them, and still others felt that a cancer-free screening test indicated that they were among the lucky ones who would avoid the harms of smoking.